ls1intum/tum-apply/docs/docs/professors/application-review.md

    Add qualitative feedback or observations.
    *(Comments are also internal and not shared with applicants.)*

-7. **Decide**
+7. **Make a decision**

    Use the *Accept* or *Reject* buttons under the carousel.
 A confirmation dialog will appear.

    * If you accept, you can optionally close the position and notify the applicant.
    * If you reject, select a reason and confirm.

 8. **Notify the applicant**